MaxPleaner/easy_cache/README.md

 Specifically, the PersistedHash (which syncs a hash's state to YAML file) is extended with a `get_or_set(key, &blk)` method where the block result gets cached as `key`.

-The return value of `get_or_set` is the block result.
+In the case that the key was not found, the return value of `get_or_set` is the block result.
 So it can easily be placed as a wrapper around any synchronous method:

 ```rb